CharlieMc0/universal-token-launcher/frontend/README.md

 ### Minting Functionality (NEW)

-- **Conditional Minting**: The UI now displays a "Mint" tab alongside "Transfer" if the connected wallet:
+- **Conditional Minting**: The UI now displays a "Mint" tab alongside "Move" if the connected wallet:
   - Is the original deployer/owner of the selected token contract.
   - OR has a balance greater than 0 for the selected token on the chosen source chain.
 - **Mint Form**: Allows the deployer/owner (or eligible user) to specify the amount to mint and an optional recipient address (defaults to their own address).
-- **Mint Transaction**: Uses the `mintTokens` function with robust gas estimation, fallback logic, and error handling similar to the transfer function.
+- **Mint Transaction**: Uses the `mintTokens` function with robust gas estimation, fallback logic, and error handling similar to the move function.
 - **Permissions Check**: Ensures only the authorized owner can execute the mint transaction on-chain.

 ### Contract Interaction Improvements